Saabuh/Prototype-T/worklog.md

 # TODO List
 ## 02-07-2025
-- [ ] add a custom Debug class for runtime enabling of debugging lines
+- [x] add a custom Debug class for runtime enabling of debugging lines
+- [x] fix minor "teleport" bug of ui showing/hiding
+- [ ] research more into procedural world generation/biome generation
+- [ ] research more into attack system architecture/implementation

 ## 01-07-2025
 - [x] refactor tooltipsystem into a singleton